University of Iowa: Organization and administration

 The Iowa Board of Regents, a statewide body, governs the University of Iowa, as well as the state's two other public universities (Iowa State University and the University of Northern Iowa), along with certain other institutions.
-Created by the Iowa General Assembly in 1909, the Board of Regents is composed of nine volunteer members appointed by the governor and confirmed by the Iowa Senate to serve staggered six-year terms.
-The Iowa Board of Regents hires the president of the University of Iowa, and the university president reports to the Board.
+Created by the Iowa General Assembly in 1909, the board is composed of nine volunteer members appointed by the governor and confirmed by the Iowa Senate to serve staggered six-year terms.
+The Iowa Board of Regents hires the president of the University of Iowa and the university president reports to the board.
 The 22nd and current president of the University of Iowa is Barbara J. Wilson, who has served since July 15, 2021.

-Admissions

-Undergraduate
+Undergraduate admissions

 The 2022 annual ranking of U.S. News & World Report categorizes UIowa as "more selective."
 For the Class of 2025 (enrolled fall 2021), UIowa received 22,434 applications and accepted 19,340 (86.2%).
 Of those accepted, 4,521 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 23.4%.
 UIowa's freshman retention rate is 88%, with 73.7% going on to graduate within six years.

 Of the 65% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 22 and 29.
 Of the 18% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1140-1330.

 University of Iowa is a college-sponsor of the National Merit Scholarship Program and sponsored 24 Merit Scholarship awards in 2020.
 In the 2020–2021 academic year, 31 freshman students were National Merit Scholars.

 Academics

-The University of Iowa is regularly recognized as one of the top institutions of higher learning in the country, and over 5,000 courses are offered at the university each year.
-Iowa is a member of the Association of American Universities.
+The University of Iowa is a member of the Association of American Universities.
 The university is home to ISCABBS, a public bulletin board system that was the world's largest Internet community before the commercialization of the World Wide Web.

 The Iowa Writers' Workshop was founded in 1936.
 Since 1947 it has produced thirteen Pulitzer Prize winners.
 Twenty-five people affiliated with the Writers' Workshop have won a Pulitzer Prize.
 The Hanson Center for Technical Communication was founded at The University of Iowa and named after a 1960 graduate, Thomas R. Hanson, who funded the institution with $800,000.

 The university has educated many of the state's professionals, including 79% of Iowa's dentists, 50% of physicians, 48% of pharmacists, as well as many teachers and administrators in each of the state's K–12 school districts.